ros-hybrid-behaviour-planner/so_data/README.md

 ```

 The parameters are similar to `RepulsionFernandez`.
-Details about the gradient calculation can be found in chapter gradient(.py).
+More information about the gradient calculation can be found in chapter gradient(.py).

 ### flocking(.py)